 Here we visited Le Grand Voisins, a great initiative for Paris.
-People and associations occupied an abandoned hospital and reconverted it into artists studios, café, laboratories and shelter for refugees.
-They even have a camping ground and a hydroponic system.
+People and associations occupied an abandoned hospital and reconverted it into artists studios, café, labs and shelter for refugees.
+They even have a camping ground and an hydroponic system.

 Seeing this initiative really working in a metropolis like Paris restored a bit of faith in cities.

 I am confident that if we planned a city properly, based on a more self sufficient quarter concept, then we might embrace a positive change.

 I wish to see more ideas like these coming up in large urban settlements.

 When I left Paris on a train to Flers I knew I had to ride for quite some kilometers before meeting Marco again.
 I felt nostalgic watching the landscape running away from me too fast to capture its beauty.

 La Vélo Francette ends at Ouistreham close to Caen but instead of finding an accommodation there I preferred to cycle a little further and camp in Hornfleur.